-One house per year is built by Toi Ohomai's carpentry, electrical and interior design students with the support of the business community, and then auctioned off with the proceeds going to Rotorua community groups.
+One house per year is built by the carpentry, electrical and interior design students at Toi Ohomai with the support of the business community, and then auctioned off with the proceeds going to Rotorua community groups.

 Toi Ohomai partnered with the Rotorua Chamber of Commerce, Rotary Rotorua Sunrise Charitable Trust and the Rotorua Lakes Council to launch the project and worked together in collaboration to gain support from local building suppliers, tradesmen and professionals.